-Moffitt Cancer Center’s approach to Burkitt lymphoma treatment
+How Moffitt Cancer Center approaches Burkitt lymphoma

 The renowned researchers and clinicians at Moffitt Cancer Center are dedicated to a singular lifesaving mission: to contribute to the prevention and cure of all types of cancer, including Burkitt lymphoma.
 The multispecialty team in our Malignant Hematology Program includes experts in many disciplines who collaborate to provide comprehensive patient care.
 In addition to the latest screening, diagnostic and treatment services, we have a robust clinical trials program through which our patients can benefit from innovative treatment options that are not yet available in other settings.

 If you would like to learn more about Burkitt lymphoma, you are encouraged to talk with an oncologist at Moffitt.
 You can request an appointment by calling 1-888-663-3488 or submitting a new patient registration form online.
 A referral is not required.

 As Florida’s top cancer hospital, Moffitt has expanded the traditional patient care model to help each patient get started on an individualized treatment plan as soon as possible.
 We know that every day counts after a cancer diagnosis, and we do everything we can to help our patients achieve the best possible outcome and quality of life.